 What is Content Marketing Software?

-Content marketing software offers tools to help marketers with content creation, curation, publishing, distribution, tracking and sourcing.
+Content marketing software offers tools to help marketers with content creation, curation, publishing, distribution, tracking, and sourcing.
 These platforms are designed to enable a content marketing strategy.
 The goal of content marketing is to attract and nurture a target audience by providing useful content, rather than directly pitching a product.

 Content marketing software generally supports a variety of media types including text, images, videos, infographics, and interactive content.
-Marketers use these tools to build repository of marketing assets to be distributed or available for prospects to self-explore.
+Marketers use these tools to build a repository of marketing assets to be distributed or available for prospects to self-explore.

-Content Marketing Software Features & Capabilities
+Content Marketing Platform Features

 Not all content marketing platforms address content ideation and production.
 Those that do commonly have the following features: